Supportive Periodontal Care

 - your personal commitment to good oral care at home.

-What is the relationship between your dentist and Dr. Horn?
+What is the relationship between your dentist and Beaumont periodontics

-Your dentist and Dr. Horn work together as a team to provide you with the best possible care.
+Your dentist and our doctors work together as a team to provide you with the best possible care.
 They combine their experience to formulate the best maintenance plan for you.
 They keep each other informed about your progress.
-Although Dr. Horn may see you periodically for maintenance therapy, you will need to see your general dentist as well.
+Although Dr. Horn and Dr. Piche may see you periodically for maintenance therapy, you will need to see your general dentist as well.
 Appointments for periodontal maintenance do not replace regular dental checkups.
-If Dr. Horn detects tooth decay during a maintenance visit, she will refer you to your general dentist for treatment.
+If we detect tooth decay during a maintenance visit, we will refer you to your general dentist for treatment.
 Your general dentist is primarily responsible for your overall dental health, including such dental needs as filling new or recurrent cavities or making changes in fillings, crowns or bridges.